 Sediment sampling will be conducted at the same locations as the other AEMP components (Section 3.4) and will take place once every three years, during the comprehensive sampling program, when all AEMP components will be sampled and analyzed (Section 3.5).
-Sediment will be sampled concurrently with AEMP benthic invertebrate sampling (i.e., 15 August to 15 September).
+Sediment will be sampled concurrently with AEMP benthic invertebrate sampling (i.e., between 15 August and 15 September).
 In addition, sediment cores will be collected every year at the mixing zone boundary (SNP Stations 1645-19A, B2, C).
-Similar to methods employed during previous versions of the AEMP, sediment samples will be collected by Ekman grab and core sampling according to the protocols described in DDMI's SOP, ENVR-923-0119 (AEMP Combined Open-water and Ice-cover Sampling).
+Similar to methods employed during previous versions of the AEMP, sediment samples will be collected by Ekman grab and core sampling according to the protocols described in DDMI's ENVI-923-0119 "AEMP SOP Combined Open Water and Ice Cover".